Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     // architecture, and represents a load from program memory.
     op: { Load, Store, ReadPrimary, ReadAux, LoadPrg },
     // The index being loaded from, stored to, or read from the public tape.
 When used as a data
-    // (rather than program) index, this is dword-aligned, meaning the low bits specifying
+    // (rather than program) index, this is double word-aligned, meaning the low bits specifying
     // individual words MUST be 0.
 When used as a program index, no alignment is enforced.
     idx: Word,
-    // The dword being loaded or stored
+    // The double word being loaded or stored
-    dword: DWord,
+    double_word: DWord,
 }

 impl TranscriptEntry {